Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 This is just the tip of the creative-reverb iceberg.
-Harmonic distortion after the verb, EQing the verb, widening the verb—these are but a few of our glaring omittances.
+Harmonic distortion after the reverb, EQing the verb, widening the verb—these are but a few of our glaring omittances.
 Still, these eight tips should get the juices flowing.

 Part of what will define your style as a mixer is how you approach these creative applications.
 In trying out these tips, you may come across a rabbit hole of your own digging.
 I say leap in if that happens—don’t be afraid to go crazy when it comes to the experimenting process.

 Save your session to cover your bases, should you wander too far afield.
 That way you can always come back to the right space.